wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The prefetch buffer, `prefetchBuffer_`, is also processed after the event buffer.
 We do not cover prefetching here, and we will also skip it in the rest of the section.

+An event in the `eventBuffer_` can be in one of the three states after being handled by `processEvent()`.
+First, if the event is successfully processed, and no more action is needed in the future, `processEvent()` will return `true`, and the event is removed from the buffer before being deallocated.
+This is most likely a cache hit, which does not generate internal events, nor require miss handling.

 Note that the second argument to `processEvent()` indicates whether the event is from the MSHR, or from the event buffer.
 The different between these two is that requests that are either internally generated (e.g., evictions and write backs), or cause cache misses will be allocated one or more slots in the Miss Status Handling Register (MSHR) file.
 These requests will be handled with the flag being `true`, indicating that the MSHR slot needs to be recycled, if the request is successfully processed.
-On the other hand, when an event can be fulfilled immediately, or the MSHR allocation is rejected (due to the MSHR being full), it will not be inserted into the MSHR, and the flag will be set to `false`.
+On the other hand, if an event can be fulfilled immediately, or the MSHR allocation itself is rejected (due to the MSHR being full), it will not be inserted into the MSHR, and the flag will be set to `false`.
 Detailed discussions on MSHRs are postponeed to later section.

-After processing buffers, the cache appends the retry buffer of the coherence controller to the cache's retry buffer.
-These events are exactly those that are allocated a slot in the MSHR, and therefore,
+After processing buffers, the cache appends the retry buffer of the coherence controller (obtained by calling `getRetryBuffer()` on the controller object) to the cache's retry buffer.
+These events will be processed in the next cycle, with a priority higher than those in the event buffer.

 ### Event Processing